cyscale/cyscale.com/src/pages/careers/web-developer.md

 date: 2022-04-01T09:09:55.900Z
 permalink: web-developer
 description: Cyscale is a startup with offices in London (UK) and Cluj-Napoca (RO), activating in the cloud cybersecurity industry.
 We are looking for an experienced Web Developer.
-skills: HTML5, CSS3, JavaScript, GatsbyJS, React.js, Github
+skills: HTML5, CSS3, JavaScript, GatsbyJS, React.js, Github, CMS
 experience: junior/mid
 department: Engineering
-workType: hybrid
+workType: remote
-employmentType: part-time
+employmentType: full-time
 ---

 ## Job description

-You will be part of a dedicated web development team committed to improve users conversion, SEO and product discovery.
-You will build new website pages, fix/improve existing components, aim for web and SEO good practices, monitor the website performance, track user behavior using various tools.
+You will be part of a dedicated web development team committed to improving user conversion, SEO, and product discovery.
+You will build new website pages, fix/improve existing components, enhance the CMS integration, aim for web and SEO good practices, monitor the website performance, and track user behavior using various tools.

 ## Benefits